Get a mentor

 As a new student, your first few weeks at University can be daunting.

-It doesn't matter if you are mature age or high school aged, a domestic or international student or whether you have come out of a pathways institution, the student mentors can assist you!
+It doesn't matter if you are mature age or straight from high school, a domestic or international student or whether you have come out of a pathways institution such as Deakin College, the student mentors can assist you!

 There are a number of mentoring programs available at Deakin.
-The Drop-in Stations, which are run by the faculty of Business and Law, can help you with your study skills.
-There are also Writing Mentors and Language and Learning advisers that can help you with your reading and writing.
+The Drop-in Stations, which are run by the Faculty of Business and Law, can help with your study skills.
+There are also Writing Mentors and Language and Learning Advisers who can help you with your reading and writing.
 To find the mentor or study support program that suits you, go to Study Support today.

 Mentors are current Business and Law students who are able to provide first-hand experience, advice and suggestions to make your time at Deakin more enjoyable and easy.